 There are tourist buses in Bali and they’re a cheap way to get around different areas.
 You’ll find stops located around shopping malls and major hotels in popular resort areas and the routes service all the main tourist areas of Bali.
 These buses can save you plenty if you have the time to spare, plus they have air conditioning!
 Just make sure you check the routes and timetables to ensure the pickup point is the same as where you get off.

 Buses can have their drawbacks though and stops are sometimes quite far away from the centre of the town you’re heading to.
 They may also work out to be more expensive than a taxi if there are three or more in your group.
 If you’re trying to get to a more remote area away from a larger centre, or you’re working to a schedule, it might be better to consider a taxi.

-If you plan on renting a car or scooter, make sure:
+If you plan on renting a car or moped, make sure:

 - You’re familiar with and obey the local driving laws

 - You hire the vehicle from a licensed rental vehicle agency